 The PSVALP 2017 can still be accessed from our Planning Page.
-Whilst it is yet to become planning law, depending on outcomes, Council considers many of its principles are relevant to Grendon Underwood and has therefore used it as a basis of its Planning Response Policy for large scale development applications in the village.
+Whilst it is yet to adopted & depending on outcomes, Council considers many of its principles are relevant to Grendon Underwood and has therefore used it as a basis of its Planning Response Policy for large scale development applications in the village.
 The Policy can be seen onthe Policies page.

 8. Local Government in Buckinghamshire